Nunatsiavut: Kablunângajuit

 Inuit customs and traditions".
 The Nunatsiavut government applies this designation to somebody who is either of mixed Inuit and non-Inuit descent or is not of Inuit descent but settled in what is now Nunatsiavut before 1940.
 Their ancestors were mainly fur traders from places such as Quebec, Scotland, Norway and elsewhere who often married Inuit.

 The term Kablunângajuk means "person who resembles a white person".
 They were historically called terms such as "settlers" or "half-breeds".
-It is also sometimes used to refer to the people of the unrecognized NunatuKavut region.

 The Kablunângajuit are usually counted as Inuit by Statistics Canada so their exact population is unknown.
 As Nunatsiavut beneficiaries, they have all the same privileges as Inuit beneficiaries in the region.

 Employment

 In the 2016 census, 29.9% of Nunatsiavut's population was unemployed.
 The Voisey's Bay nickel mine is located about 35 km southwest of Nain.

 Transportation

 The MV Northern Ranger provided ferry service between Nunatsiavut's five communities as well as Natuashish, Happy Valley-Goose Bay, Cartwright and Black Tickle.
-In 2019 the ferry was replaced by MV Kamutik W. All five settlements also have airports with flights formerly provided by Air Labrador and now served by PAL Airlines.
-No community in Nunatsiavut is road accessible; but there have been some proposals to connect Nunatsiavut to the Trans-Labrador Highway.
+In 2019 the ferry was replaced by MV Kamutik W. All five settlements also have airports with flights formerly provided by Air Labrador and now served by Air Borealis.
+No community in Nunatsiavut is road accessible; however, there have been some proposals to connect Nunatsiavut to the Trans-Labrador Highway.